MartinThoma/LaTeX-examples/presentations/Tutorenschlung/README.md

 KIT-Style
 ---------
+I am not allowed to add the KIT-Style files to this public repository.
-If you want the KIT-Style, you have to add those files to the "templates" folder:
+So if you want the KIT-Style, you have to add those files by yourself to the "templates" folder:
  * beamercolorthemekit.sty
  * beamerthemekit.sty
  * example.bib